Review, Ratings, Comparisons and Complaints Based on 1,874 Owner Experiences

 Airbeds and innerspring beds are the mattress types most likely to have a pillow top.

 Any part of an airbed can be replaced, including the pillow top.
 The top is not permanently attached to the airbed, and, as a result, the existing top can be easily removed and a new top added.
 The cost of the replacement top may or may not be covered under the warranty.
 In addition, the pillow top of an airbed can often be easily rotated or flipped to extend its life.

 In contrast to an airbed, a pillow top on an innerspring mattress is almost always permanently attached and cannot be easily replaced or replaced at all.
 This likely means that, unlike the case with airbeds, the entire mattress would need to be replaced (or repaired by a professional) if the pillow top lost its comfort.
 The cost of replacing / repairing the mattress may or may not be covered under the warranty terms.

 A small number of innerspring mattresses have a pillow top on the front and the back of the bed.
 This allows the mattress to be flipped on occasion to increase the lifespan of the pillow top and therefore the lifespan of the entire bed.

 Our pillow top mattress research findings are based on 1,850+ mattress consumer reviews that were collected using our unbiased, accurate methodology.

 – While pillow top mattresses tend to have good-to-excellent initial comfort, their long-term comfort is generally no better than fair due to compression and sagging.

 – Pillow top mattresses overall are about twice as likely to have a problem with initial odor / off gassing than non-pillow top beds.
 This is usually because pillow top beds include more foam material.

-– Pillow top beds, especially those with memory foam in the top, are at least two times more likely to sleep hot than non-pillow top beds.
+– Pillow top beds, especially softer models and those with memory foam, are at least two times more likely to sleep hot than non-pillow top beds.
 About 8% of pillow top mattress owners report unwanted heat retention.